-The suspension by \$108(c) of the Code of the statute of limitations affecting any debt of a debtor terminates within 30 days after the debtor is denied a discharge or otherwise loses his right to a discharge.
-If, however, a debtor's failure to receive a discharge does not come to the attention of his creditors until after the statutes of limitations have run, the debtor obtains substantially the same benefits from his bankruptcy as a debtor who is discharged.
+The suspension by \$108(c) of the Code of the statute of limitations affecting any debt of a debtor terminates within 30 days after the debtor is denied a discharge or otherwise loses his right to a discharge does not come to the attention of his creditors until after the statutes of limitations have run, the debtor obtains substantially the same benefits from his bankruptcy as a debtor who is discharged.

-This rule requires the clerk to notify creditors if a debtor fails to obtain a discharge because a waiver of discharge was filed under \$727(a)(10) or as a result of an order denying or revoking the discharge under \$727(a) or (d)
+This rule requires the clerk to notify creditors if a debtor fails to obtain a discharge because a waiver of discharge was filed under 727(a)(10) or as a result of an order denying or revoking the discharge under 727(a) or (d).